xposed73/YTDL-python/README.md

 2. Verify FFmpeg is in your system PATH
 3. Ensure you're using Python 3.13+
 4. Check the error messages for specific details
+5. Verify the `downloads` folder exists and has proper permissions

 ## License